Mindful Practices for Clearer Work Calls

 Attention and reactivity mechanisms in meeting mindfulness

-Meeting mindfulness works through a simple attention loop: notice wandering, pause, and return to the speaker or task.
-That loop also creates a small space between a trigger and a response, which matters when disagreement heats up.
+This kind of mindfulness works through a simple attention loop: notice that attention has drifted, pause, and return to the speaker or shared task.
+One pattern we notice is that the pause does not have to be dramatic; even a brief return can create space between a trigger and a response when disagreement heats up.

 For broader habits outside calls, our guide to how to practice mindfulness at work gives a simple starting point.